Universal Credit is a single monthly payment for people who are looking for work or are on a low income.

 If you currently receive any of these benefits, you will be transferred as part of a managed process by 2022.
 You may be transferred sooner if there is a change to one of your benefits or if you need to make a new claim.
 You’ll receive a letter if you are affected by the change to Universal Credit.

 - Registered ID, for example, passport or driving licence

 - A registered UK bank account

 - A computer with internet access

 You can apply for Universal Credit on GOV.UK.

 When you claim Universal Credit you will need to tell them about your rent so that you can get help to pay your rent.
 This is known as Housing Costs.
 If your rent is currently paid direct to your landlord, in the future it will be paid to you.
 You will be responsible for paying your rent to your landlord.

 Help with Council Tax

-Council Tax Reduction is dealt with by Gravesham Borough Council.
+We handle claims for Council Tax Reductionl.
 If you claim Universal Credit with the Department for Work and Pensions and you already receive Council Tax Reduction, you do not need to reapply.
-If you are a new claimant for Council Tax Reduction, you will need to apply through the council.